-The second parts is the exhibition's main part and deals with the European interdependence within the music tradition of Leipzig.
-Without these exchanges Leipzig couldn't have won its importance as European metropolis of music in the 1st half of the 19th century.
+The second part is the main part of the exhibition and deals with the European interconnections of Leipzig's musical tradition, without which Leipzig could not have gained its importance as a European musical metropolis from the first half of the 19th century.

-The third part deals with the European values, which have been actively formed in the past by musical developments and dedicated figures of the music world and which are still being lived today as well as current questions, which played an important part in the history of persons and institutions.
-Keywords such as national and European identity (belonging, home, alienation, exclusion), citizens' initiative and participation (networking, crossing of boarders) as well as the power of music to cross language barriers (emotional sensitisation and bonding, cultural exchange).
+The third part deals with European values, which were actively shaped by musical developments and committed musical personalities in the past, and are still lived today, as well as with current issues that have played an important role in the history of persons and institutions.
+Keywords such as national and European identity, civic initiative and participation, and the power of music to overcome language barriers are addressed.

-The fourth and last part of the exhibition offers an overview on the new European cultural project "European Music Trails" which will take part in several countries as well as other future plans of the Leipziger Notenspur initiative within a European context.
+In the last part, the exhibition offers an outlook on the European cultural project "European Music Trails" carried out with several countries and further projects of the Notenspur Association in the European context.

 C. F. Peters Ltd & Co.
 KG